 Today the theatre is keen to foster experimental and innovative theatrical events, merging dance, music and drama to create boundary-breaking and exciting productions.
 In recent years the Barbican Theatre has hosted shows including The Black Rider, Julius Caesar and Jack and the Beanstalk, and is due to present a number of workshops and festivals as well as plays in the forthcoming year.
 The theatre played a prominent role in the London 2012 Festival Programme, with several new productions commissioned for the Olympics season.
-In 2015 The Barbican will present Hamlet starring Benedict Cumberbatch one of the fastest selling theatre productions of all time.
+In 2015 The Barbican presented Hamlet starring Benedict Cumberbatch, one of the fastest selling theatre productions of all time.

 2019 sees the opening of Andrew Lloyd Webber's Jesus Christ Superstar.

 - Hamlet, opened 05 Aug 2015, closed 31 Oct 2015